kalwar/CRUDApp/README.md

 # CRUDApp

-This simple project is used for learning how to use PHP and MySQL together for CREATE, READ, UPDATE and DELETE operations.
+This simple project is used for learning how to use PHP and MySQL together for CREATE(C), READ(R), UPDATE(U) and DELETE(D) operations.

 # Steps to follow